 4” PVC Piping (Perforated)

-PVC downspout adapter, elbows, and any other fittings, hardware and glue that is needed to connect your existing downspout to the PVC drainage pipes.
+A PVC downspout adapter, elbows, and any other necessary fittings, hardware, and adhesive required to connect your existing downspout to the PVC drainage pipes.

 PVC handsaw or a hacksaw